yalmip/yalmip.github.io/_examples/bilevelprogramming.md

 ### Using the built-in bilevel solver

-As we mentioned above, YALMIP has a [Commands.solvebilevel | built-in bilevel solver] which applies to this problem.
+As we mentioned above, YALMIP has a [solvebilevel built-in bilevel solver] which applies to this problem.

 ````matlab
 con_inner = F*z <=  h + G*x;